-The InMotion Robot of today was first developed in 1989 as a part of a thesis paper at MIT.
+The 2021 InMotion Robot is the fourth generation of the original design, first developed in 1989 as a part of an engineering thesis paper at MIT.
 The original research device was called the ‘MIT-Manus’ and the device still appears in research studies today.

 Manus means “hand” in Latin

-There are over 200 peer-reviewed studies that have been done since the inception of the device in the late 80’s, and the InMotion robot of today is one of the most highly researched rehabilitation robots.
+There are over 200 peer-reviewed studies that have been done since the inception of the device in the late 80’s, and the InMotion robot of today is the most highly researched rehabilitation robot on the market.

 The science behind InMotion Robotics

-This model was based on previous studies that suggested that two-joint arm movements, with practice, exponentially reduced variability in the trajectories of the hand over time.
-See the abstract.
-In layman’s terms, smoothness and coordination of movement were found to improve over time with movement practice in the upper extremity.
+In layman’s terms, smoothness and coordination of movement were found to improve over time with movement practice in the upper extremity following a stroke.